-I am excited to bring you an idea even your BIGGEST kids will love to partake in this holiday season.
+I am excited to bring you an idea even your BIGGEST kids will love to partake in during your holiday classroom party.
+The images below are from when taught primary grades, but I can tell you that even middle school ages enjoy the challenge!
 If you are looking for a fun idea for those last days of school before the winter break, you have to give this a try…

 Holiday parties are events that students really look forward to at EVERY age.
 Even my BIG KIDS love celebrating holidays with one another throughout the course of the year.
 I am one of those teachers that loves to have fun, too!
 It can be a bit pricey and time-consuming to coordinate it all, however!